 The meetings of the Audit Committee shall be held at least twice a year or as and when necessary.
-During the year ended 31 December 2023, the Audit Committee had held four meetings to review, among other matters, the 2022 annual results, the 2023 quarterly and interim results of the Group before their submission to the Board as well as to monitor the integrity of such financial statements/financial information.
+During the year ended 31 December 2024, the Audit Committee had held four meetings to review, among other matters, the 2023 annual results, the 2024 quarterly and interim results of the Group before their submission to the Board, the risk management and internal control systems, the effectiveness of the Company's internal audit function and its other duties under the CG Code, as well as to monitor the integrity of such financial statements/financial information.
 The Audit Committee oversees matters concerning the external auditor including making recommendations to the Board regarding the appointment of the external auditor, reviewing the nature and scope of their audit work and approving their fees.
 In addition to the four meetings as aforesaid, the Audit Committee also had a private meeting with the external auditor to discuss any area of concern.
 The Audit Committee further ensures that the management has put in place effective risk management and internal control systems and maintains an overview of the Group's risk assessment, control and management processes.
 It reviews the adequacy of resources, qualifications and experience of staff of the Group's accounting, internal audit, financial reporting functions and related environmental, social and governance performance, and their training programmes and budget.
 In addition, it reviews the Group's internal audit reports and monitors the effectiveness of the internal audit function.